coq/roadmaps/text/roadmap-8.8.md

 - [ ] Review mod\_subst (Pierre Letouzey)

-- [ ] Porting functional induction to Equations (Thierry Martinez, Matthieu Sozeau)

-  Status: still at a design and evaluation stage but we have a good idea how it should go.
-Will report at the next WG and maybe move to 8.9 at this time.

 - [ ] Separation of section and goal contexts (Hugo Herbelin)

 - [ ] Primitive projections API (Matthieu Sozeau)